arnog/mathlive/tutorials/USAGE_GUIDE.md

 * `nextSuggestion` and `previousSuggestion` when the popover panel is selected, display the next/previous suggestion
 * `toggleKeystrokeCaption` show/hide the keystroke caption panel.
-This panel displays the keys being typed, including the shorcuts.
+This panel displays the keys being typed, including the shortcuts.
 Great for demos!
 * `toggleCommandBar` show/hide the command bar

 ### Scrolling